 On-site supervision for the Spanish-Speaking Intern at Virginia Garcia Memorial Health Center is provided by Scott Kaper, PhD.
 Dr. Kaper got his degree from Duquessne University in 2005.

 Our program is in the process of applying for APA accreditation and our program is currently listed as “under review.”
-This means our self-study has been submitted and we are waiting to hear back from the Committee on Accreditation.
+This means our self-study has been submitted and we are waiting to hear back from the Commission on Accreditation.